The Ultimate Wedding Checklist – 99 Tasks To The Big Day!

 #90.
 RELAX.
 The wedding is over, it all went well and you deserve a breather.
 So just take one

 #91.
-Send out thank you notes to guests who came for your wedding and bought you gifts
+Send out thank you notes to guests who came to your wedding and bought you gifts

 #93.
 Unpack.
 It’s time to set up your new home and get comfortable